JhouLab/DLC-Pipeline/README.md

 # DLC-Pipeline
-Pipeline for smart semi-automatic patch processing of videos for DeepLabCut Analysis
+Pipeline for smart semi-automatic batch processing of videos for DeepLabCut Analysis